It’s about what those metrics reflect: the fact that you’re sharing your passion with more people.

 “ONTRAPORT’s mission is centered around supporting entrepreneurs, and the MODERN ONTRAPRENEUR awards are one way we celebrate their journeys and honor their important role in the business community,” said ONTRAPORT President Lena Requist.
 “We created the MODERN ONTRAPRENEUR awards to celebrate the innovative ways in which entrepreneurs are meeting the needs of their customers in today’s competitive landscape.”

 With at least six times as many applicants as we had last year, our team had no shortage of impressive candidates to choose from.
-We’ll be honoring the finalists on stage at this year’s ONTRApalooza.
+Here are our five winners for 2017.

 Joan Randall is an international speaker, author and personal development coach.
 She is president of Joan T. Randall Enterprises and the founder of Victorious You.
 As a domestic violence survivor who is thriving, Joan is a transformation catalyst who empowers women to go from stuck to success.
 Through her personal experiences, she has developed a guaranteed five-step strategy called “Finding a Way Out,” proven to support women as they transform from broken to brave, victim to victor, and survivor to thriver.